ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 Tickets should be created at need by developers as git issues using the IBEX Project Board.
 Initially, they should *not* have a milestone attached to them unless they are needed for a definite date and this is the LATEST that they could possibly be started.
 If you are doing this ensure that there is enough time for testing; bugs fixing etc. If the ticket is created for a scientist don't forget to note this in the ticket.

+When creating a ticked put on appropriate labels.
+When adding a 'Proposal' label, also add the ticket to the 'Planning' project in 'Proposals' column.

 ## Movement of Tickets

 Developers should pick up a ticket as close to the top of the Ready column as they can (i.e. don't pick a ticket assigned to someone else).